nbcrrolls/CHM/README.md

 **Dependencies**

 * The matlab roll must be installed on hosts that run this application
+* The nbcr roll must be installed on hosts and on the node that builds this roll

 A successful build will create the file chm-*.disk1.iso